marcelpatrick/Interfaces/README.md

 ## Preparation
 - The Actor dies and the HUD increases the counts for actors killed
-- Actors broadcasts death > Event manager registers the actors as invokers and the Hud as a listener > Hud listens to kill event and decreases the count.
+- Actors broadcasts death > Event manager registers the actors as invokers and the Hud as a listener > Hud listens to kill event and increases the count.
 - Use the interface to define the functions actors should have (broadcast kill message).
 Actors inherit from Interface but implement functions differently.

 # Exercise: